 Inner Workings; Who contols the Bordeaux market

-You have to look at Bordeaux over a 10-year cycle,’ a Bordeaux négociant expounds with a sigh.
+You have to look at the Bordeaux area over a 10-year cycle,’ a Bordeaux négociant expounds with a sigh.
 ‘It’s often boom or bust, but the main thing is to come out ahead in the end.’

 After the heady days of the late 1990s, when prices and demand increased steadily, culminating with the messianic 2000 vintage, the opening years of the 21st century have been anything but exultant.
 The home market is saturated, exports are finding stiffer competition, and the dollar/euro exchange rate is not particularly kind.
-Bordeaux is navigating its way through one of those troughs again.
+The Bordeaux area is navigating its way through one of those troughs again.

 That being said, the region as a whole has an extremely segmented market and, whereas there may be penury in certain sectors, with even the call to pull up vines, in others, particularly at the highest level, the sailing has been smoother.

-There are something in the region of 8,000 wine farms or estates in Bordeaux.
+There are something in the region of 8,000 wine farms or estates in the Bordeaux area.
 Of these, only around 200 are concerned with en primeur sales on the place de Bordeaux or Bordeaux market, although this figure may increase in a hugely successful vintage such as 2000, or decline to 60 or 70 in a so-called petit millésime such as 2002.
 The latter group of grands crus, which of course includes the first growths and super seconds, will not be suffering the same angst as others in Bordeaux.
 Demand remains strong and the wines sell.

-Likewise, among the négociant fraternity, there are those in sectors such as the brand business that have been hard hit and others that haven’t found the conditions in Bordeaux to their liking.
+Likewise, among the négociant fraternity, there are those in sectors such as the brand business that have been hard hit and others that haven’t found the conditions in the Bordeaux area to their liking.
 Rumour has it Calvet is having a difficult time, while Mediterranean-based growers’ association Val d’Orbieu, which owns négociant Cordier Mestrezat, has made it known that it wants to withdraw from the scene.
 Others with good grands crus allocations, who run a tight, often family-controlled ship, have fared better.

 As to stocks, the négociants have, in the main, been destocking over the past 18 months to generate cash flow.
 The 1997s have been cleared out and discounted, as customers will have witnessed from the range of promotions offered by wine merchants.
 Last year, Patrick Bernard, CEO of Millésima, offered a free case for every two 12-bottle cases purchased.
 He moved 15,000 cases, while still managing to maintain a margin of 9.8%.
 He, like others, has also had promotions on certain wines from the 1998, 1999 and 2001 vintages.